freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-specificity/the-cascade-of-css-question-e.md

 In this final example, both rules are using ID and class selectors, so neither rule is using a more specific selector than the other.
 The cascade then checks the amounts of each selector type.
 Both rules only have one ID selector, but rule 2 has more class selectors, so rule 2 has a higher specificity!

-While the color: red declaration would take precedence, the background-color: yellow declaration would still be applied since there’s no conflicting declaration for it.
+While the `color: red` declaration would take precedence, the `background-color: yellow` declaration would still be applied since there’s no conflicting declaration for it.

 # --question--

 ## --text--

 Considering the updated CSS code, which of the following describes the rendering of the `<div class="list" id="subsection"></div>` element?

-A) Text color: Blue, Background color: Yellow
-B) Text color: Red, Background color: Yellow
-C) Text color: Blue, Background color: Transparent
-D) Text color: Red, Background color: Transparent

 ## --answers--